-This post shows How to Roast Green Chiles on a Barbecue Grill and even if you can’t find chiles from Hatch, New Mexico, roasted green chiles are pretty tasty!
-Check after the tips for recipe ideas using green chiles, yum!
+Here are tips for Roasting Green Chiles on a Grill and even if you can’t find chiles from Hatch, New Mexico, roasted green chiles are tasty!
+And check out the 24 recipe ideas for using your roasted green chiles!

 Before I get into the roasting instructions, I want to issue a warning.
-The Hatch green chiles I roasted are a relative of Anaheim chiles, a very mild variety.
+The Hatch green chiles are a relative of Anaheim chiles, and both those are a very mild variety.
 You can use these instructions for roasting hotter chile varieties, but for chiles that are very hot, wear latex or rubber globes when handling.
-Even with the mild Anaheim chiles, be careful not to rub your eyes or put your hands near your face while you’re handling the chiles.
+Even with the mild Hatch Chiles or Anaheim chiles, be careful not to rub your eyes or put your hands near your face while you’re handling the chiles.

 Everyone got that?
 Okay, now let’s roast some chiles.
 And you can use Grilling to find more recipes like this one!

-How to Roast Green Chiles on a Barbecue Grill:
+Tips for Roasting Green Chiles on a Grill:

-- The first photo shows the chiles from Hatch, New Mexico that I bought at Whole Foods.
-If you’re growing your own Anaheim chiles, they might not get this big, but they’re pretty easy to grow.
+- The first photo chiles from Hatch, New Mexico that I bought at Whole Foods.
+If you’re growing your own Anaheim chiles, they might not get this big.

-- Then begin prepping chiles by cutting off the stem end and cutting the chiles in half lengthwise.
-(Some chiles are fairly flat, and if the chile is flat cut so you have two flat pieces.)
+- Then prep chiles by cutting off the stem end and cutting the chiles in half lengthwise.

 How to Peel Green Chiles After Roasting: